About Emdiber Pastoral and Theological College

 Faith Statement

-• The Trinity: One God, eternally existing in three persons: Father, Son (Jesus Christ), and Holy Spirit.
+• The Trinity: One God, eternally existing in three persons: Father, Son, and Holy Spirit.

-• Salvation: A gift from God through faith in Jesus Christ, not earned by works.
+• Salvation: A gift from God through faith in Jesus Christ.

-• Holy Spirit: Active in believers, empowering them to live for Christ.
+• Holy Spirit: Empowers believers to live for Christ.

-• The Bible: The inspired Word of God, the ultimate authority for faith and practice.
+• The Bible: The inspired Word of God, our authority.

 Vision